lukamiletic95/papers/Push pull push HEAP PSS.md

 Due to the fact that the gossiping should occur periodically, in the initialization phase, a timer is started.
 Whenever a certain period of time (*gossipPeriod*) passes, a node sends information about every transaction that hasn't been proposed so far.
 After doing so, it empties its *toPropose* set.
 This way of operating is named *Infect and die*, because a node sends the information only once, and then "kills" that information.

+Whenever a *C* node sends its transaction T to a *FN* node, function *publish()* is called.
+It first checks if the client's transaction is valid, then adds it to the Mempool and gossips its identifier.

+When a *FN* node rec

 #### 2. HEAP